2025 DIMACS REU Proposed Project Descriptions

 Mentor: Jie Gao, Computer Science

 Abstract: Individuals gather information by both independent observations and communication with others in a social environment.
 Social Learning studies how dispersed and self-interested agents aggregate information.
 In this project we study whether social learning can enable truth learning.
 It is well known that learning can fail due to herding, where agents collectively focus on an early false consensus and ignore subsequent observations.
-Therefore a general goal in social learning is to characterize when truth learning is guaranteed.
-In this project we study the computational problem of social learning with different observation models, the environment of learning and social processes such as peer pressure, social influence, network effect as well as the existence of adversarial players.
+Therefore, a general goal in social learning is to get around the issue of herding and enable truth learning.
+In this project we study the computational aspect of social learning with different observation models, the knowledge landscape, the environment of learning and social processes such as peer pressure, social influence, network effect as well as the existence of adversarial players.
+This is the third year of this summer REU project and the work of previous two years both led to publishable results at international academic conferences.

 Genome folding and function: from DNA base pairs to nucleosome arrays and chromosomes